xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-element-screenshot-as-checkpoint.md

 ## takeElementScreenshotAsCheckpoint

-*  **Description**: Take screenshot of a specific web element to send to TestOps Vision.
-The captured image will be saved with '.png' format and stored in the 'keyes' folder in report folder.
+*  **Description**: Take a screenshot of a specific web element to send to TestOps Vision.
+The captured image will be saved in '.png' format and stored in the 'keyes' folder in the report folder.
 *  **Keyword name**: takeElementScreenshotAsCheckpoint
 *  **Keyword syntax**: `WebUI.takeElementScreenshotAsCheckpoint(checkpointName, to, flowControl)`
 *  **Parameters**:

    * Name: checkpointName
      * Description: A String that represents the name of the image on TestOps Vision.
-On local machine this name will be appended with TestOps Vision prefix('keyes-').
+On a local machine, this name will be appended with TestOps Vision prefix('keyes-').
      * Parameter Type: String
      * Mandatory: Required